tj1103/Latin-101/reading1.md

  - ablative case
 (6) Explain the construction cum eo?
  - cum eo means with him, and is paired with a ablative noun.
 (7) Fully identify the form of fulmen.
 What function is it playing in the sentence?
-What type of sentence structure do we find in this sentence?❌
+What type of sentence structure do we find in this sentence?
  - fulmen is a n.
 3rd noun. and it is a direct object in the 4th sentence.   ✅ (8) Fully identify the form of apposita est. ❌ (not sure what this one would be)
- - appoista est is a passive imperfect verb
+ - Third, Singular, Imperfect Passive.
 (9) What is the antecedent of eam?
  - Eam means her and it's refering to Hesione